netdsa/dsatest/README.md

 Only port1 and port3 of switch0 are connected to front-facing connectors.
 Obviously the bench can only used these two ports to run tests.

-Describing the internals of the board (which switch port is connected to what front-facing connector) allows to get sensible error reporting if errors occur.
+Describing the internals of the target (which switch port is connected to what front-facing connector) allows to get sensible error reporting if errors occur.
 Moreover, these files can be shared by people using the same hardware.